2004 Summer Paralympics: Closing ceremony

 Flags were flown at half mast and a minute's silence was observed.
 In contrast with the formal nature of the opening ceremony, the athletes entered the stadium for the final time as a collective.
 This was followed by official matters, including the handover to Beijing, hosts of the 2008 Summer Paralympics, and a cultural presentation by the delegation (which included a presentation of the new Paralympic "agitos" emblem).
 A procession of young people then made their way to join the athletes in the centre of the stadium carrying paper lanterns, before the Paralympic flame was extinguished.

+Calendar

+In the following calendar for the 2004 Summer Paralympics, each blue box represents an event competition.
+The yellow boxes represent days during which medal-awarding finals for a sport were held.
+The number in each yellow box represents the number of finals that were contested on that day.
+The dots inside each box indicate that there was competition that day.

-Media coverage controversy
+Media coverage controversies

 Although the Paralympic Games were broadcast to around 1.6 billion viewers throughout 49 countries, some controversy was caused when no American television network stayed to broadcast the event.
 This resulted in some US viewers having to wait almost 2 months until the coverage was broadcast, compared with live feeds in several other countries.